Getting Help for a Child

 Who Is Eligible

-Multnomah County youth, ages 18 and under, who are on the Oregon Health Plan and have a qualifying mental health diagnosis.
+Multnomah County youth under 18 years old, who are eligible for the Oregon Health Plan and have a qualifying mental health diagnosis.

 They must be experiencing or receiving services related to: